 Put rituals into place to gain a sense of control

 All these techniques Ethan Kross has written about and endorsed as valuable ways to regulate emotions and manage mind chatter.
 By engaging in activities that induce a sense of awe or touch, people can connect to something larger than themselves, providing a sense of perspective.
 Writing in a journal can also help process thoughts and emotions and gain clarity and order.
-Similarly, tidying up or reorganizing activities can positively impact mental well-being by providing a sense of control and order in one’s external environment.
+Similarly, tidying up or reorganizing activities can positively impact mental well-being by providing control and order in one’s external environment.
 Also, rituals can serve as a method to manage mind chatter.
 Engaging in a rigid sequence of behaviors offers a sense of order and control, counteracting the chaos of uncontrolled thoughts.
 For instance, tennis champion Rafael Nadal uses specific rituals during his matches to manage the voice in his head.

-These are just a few of the many techniques that Ethan Kross and other scientific researchers have found to be effective in regulating emotions and managing mind chatter.
+These are just a few of the many techniques that Ethan Kross and other scientific researchers have found effective in regulating emotions and managing mind chatter.
 Combining different strategies and finding what works best for you may reduce the impact of your intrusive thoughts and improve your mental and emotional well-being.
 So, next time you find yourself caught up in a cycle of thoughts, take a deep breath and remember that you have the power to quiet the noise.